cambridge-ceu/CEU-matters/docs/Flask.md

 Web: <https://flask.palletsprojects.com/>

+## Structure

-Tests are made under SRCF, where several aspects are required.
-A particular directory called `templates` is created.
+A particular directory called `templates` is created as follows.

 ```bash
 if [ ! -d templates ]; then mkdir templates; fi
 ```

-## structure
+The organisation is apparent with `tree`,

 ```
 ├── app.py